pisv/gethandly.wiki-playground/Step-One.md

 Before we move onto the next step, let's review what we've done so far.

-We implemented a simple but complete Handly-based model to give you a taste of the basic structuring and behavior as well as the entire development process.
+We implemented a simple but complete Handly-based model to give you a taste of the basic structuring and behavior as well as of the entire development process.
 We also wrote some tests and implemented a resource delta processor for keeping the model up-to-date.

-The code may seem quite involved for such a simple model, but most of the code is actually the infrastructure that will not change much when we will take this basic model and add enough functionality to build a complete *code model* for the Foo language in the next step, [[The Rest of the Model|Step Two]].
+The code may seem quite involved for such a simple model, but most of the code is actually the infrastructure that will not change much when we will take this basic model and add enough functionality to build a complete *code model* for the Foo language in the next step:
+[[The Rest of the Model|Step Two]].